ln167/graduate_synthesizer_project/README.md

 ![System Architecture](images/architecture.png)

-### Target Processing (One-time)
+### Target Processing (once per target audio)

-1. **Get Target Audio** - Load or record the sound you want to match
+1. **Get Target Audio** - Load any sampled sound
 2. **Pre-process** - Detect pitch using pYIN algorithm and estimate noise characteristics
 3. **Extract Embedding** - Run through PANNs CNN-14 to get a 2048-dimensional embedding vector

 ### Optimization Loop (Iterative)

-4. **Generate Candidates** - CMA-ES algorithm generates N parameter sets (e.g., 256 candidates per batch)
+4. **Generate Candidates** - CMA-ES algorithm generates N parameter sets
 5. **Synthesize Audio** - GPU renders audio for all candidates in parallel
 6. **Extract Embeddings** - Run all candidates through PANNs CNN-14 to get their embedding vectors
 7. **Compare** - Calculate cosine similarity between target embedding and each candidate embedding
 8. **Select & Update** - CMA-ES selects best candidates and updates the search distribution
 9. **Repeat** - Continue until similarity threshold reached or max iterations

-The result is a set of 37 synthesizer parameters that produce audio perceptually similar to the target.
-See the paper PDF for full technical details.
+The result is a set of synnhesizer parameters that will produce audio perceptually similar to the target.

 ## System Requirements

 - Python >= 3.9
-- NVIDIA GPU with CUDA 12.4 support (recommended)
+- NVIDIA GPU with CUDA 12.4 support (can run on CPU but is very slow)
-- Windows, Linux, or macOS

 ## Installation